Below are some of the most frequently asked questions:

 Do I need to provide smoke and carbon monoxide alarms?

 It is a legal requirement to install a working smoke detector on every habitable floor of your rental property.
 It is your responsibility to ensure they are kept in date and working, however, it is your tenants responsibility to change the batteries and report any faults throughout the tenancy.

-A carbon monoxide detector must be installed in every room with a solid fuel appliance, such as a wood burner.
-We strongly recommend that one is also fitted where you have gas appliances such as a gas boiler.
+A carbon monoxide detector must be installed in any room with a fuel burning appliance, such as a gas boiler or wood burner.

 Do I need to carry out a Legionella Risk Assessment?